Connect with others who understand.

 One member responded, “That sounds more like fibromyalgia, and I know because that’s exactly what I have.”

-In another thread, one MyLupusTeam member shared, “I was also diagnosed with immune thrombocytopenia (ITP) on the same day I was diagnosed with lupus.
+One MyLupusTeam member shared, “I was also diagnosed with immune thrombocytopenia on the same day I was diagnosed with lupus.
 That’s why I bruise so easily.”

 People with lupus often take multiple medications to manage different symptoms.
 Lupus medications have various targets, such as reducing joint pain, decreasing inflammation, protecting against organ damage, regulating the immune system, and lowering the risk of blood clots.

 Unfortunately, some lupus medications can also come with serious side effects, like kidney disease, high blood pressure, weight loss, stomach ulcers, and skin problems.
-Monitoring for possible side effects is essential to keep you safe while treating lupus.
+Monitoring for possible side effects is essential to keeping you safe during lupus treatment.

 “I bruise easily as well.
 Bruising easily is a side effect of many of the medications they use to treat lupus.
 This is why your doctor watches your white count closely,” explained a MyLupusTeam member.